 But although Josh can learn a four chord song really fast, can you?

 Well my answer is unfortunately rather vague: it depends.
 It depends on your previous musical background and your practicing skills.
 But I think the more important question is, why not go ahead and TRY to learn some ukulele in 20 hours?
 What have you got to lose other than some free time?

 One thing Josh is definitely right about is that it matters a lot exactly how you spend your 20 hours of practicing.

 I’ve organized my thoughts by using some of the principles Josh presents in his book.
-You might enjoy reading the book as you start working on ukulele – but DON’T compare your progress to his.
-Josh was anything but a musical beginner when he started learning ukulele – he already had experience singing in a choir, and with the ukulele’s two handed strum/chord coordination, because he had previously played some guitar.
+You might enjoy reading the book as you start working on ukulele.
+But DON’T compare your progress to his.
+Josh was anything but a musical beginner when he started learning ukulele.
+He already had experience singing in a choir.
+He also has some practice with the ukulele’s two handed strum/chord coordination.
+Because he had previously played some guitar.

 So here goes: key concepts numbers one and two.

 The time you spend practicing ukulele must come from somewhere else in your schedule.
 You will not “find” time in a big pile under a bush somewhere.
 We all are allotted 24 hours per day.
 Some you must dedicate to work, and some to caring for yourself or loved ones.
 The hours that remain are what you have left to learn the ukulele.
 You must take a hard look at your schedule.
 And see if you can eliminate other activities that are less important to you than learning ukulele.